How to Smoke Shisha (Hookah)

 After maybe 15 to 20 minutes, the flavour will start to change.
 Often, the smoke becomes too hot.
 Then we simply use the coal tweezers (always provided!) to remove one of the charcoals.
 Or maybe the taste tends towards sooty or dirty.
 Then we'll pick up the charcoals (with the tweezers) and drop them into the metal coal tray to shake off the ash coating, before placing them back on top of the foil.
 A little later, maybe after half an hour, the coals will be exhausted.
 When that happens, we catch the waiter's eye and he comes by with a hopper of fresh burning charcoal.
 The shisha can be refreshed with new coals once or twice, before the smoking mixture is used up.
 When that happens, it's time to go home!

 I would recommend trying shisha in several cafes before deciding to buy your own.
-Small 'souvenir' shisha pipes are about as useful as a chocolate fireplace.
+Small 'souvenir' shisha pipes are about as serviceable as a chocolate fireplace.
 Don't be tempted to buy anything that the cafes would be ashamed to present.
 And remember there's quite a lot of technique involved in preparing a shisha.
-My next hub might explain how to do it at home.
+My next article might explain how to do it at home.
 But there's no hurry, is there?
 We're relaxing.